clipchamp/clipchamp-wordpress/readme.txt

 = What can I do with the Clipchamp Video Uploader and Webcam Recorder plugin? =

-This plugin lets you embed a button on your WordPress-based website that your visitors can click to either 1) record videos and upload to you or 2) upload video files they already have on their device.
+This plugin lets you collect user generated video.
+It embeds a button on your WordPress-based website that your visitors can click to either 1) record videos and upload to you or 2) upload video files they already have on their device.
 The plugin comes with a number of resolution (incl.
 480p, 720p, 1080p), format (incl.
 MP4 and WebM) and compression (5 levels) options.

 = How is the Clipchamp Video Uploader and Webcam recorder plugin different from a plain file uploader? =